mandrulevicius/tefra/README.md

 ```

 ## Warning
-This is an experimental project not meant for use in production!
+This is an experimental low priority project.
+Maintenance not scheduled.
+Should not be used in production.